dfeng/notes/buying the dip.md

-# Not buying the DIP
+# Should you buy the DIP?

 (A critical view of Deep Image Priors)